filipjares/mkr/README.txt

 For information on about how to build and run the project, please see the HOWTO.txt file.

-- Brief description of used source files is in ...
-- Implementation description

-Below you can see list of used libraries and frameworks and directory tree description.
+The rest of the file contains list of used libraries and frameworks and directory tree description.

 Authors:
     Filip Jares jaresfil@fel.cvut.cz
     Tomas Juchelka  juchetom@fel.cvut.cz

 LIBRARIES, CODE AND FRAMEWORKS USED
 ===================================